kevinJ045/guilib/README.md

 Contributions to Rayous are welcome!
 If you have ideas, suggestions, or bug fixes, feel free to open issues and create pull requests on this repository.

-## License

-Rayous is released under the [MIT License](https://chat.openai.com/c/LICENSE), which means you can use it for your own projects and even contribute to the framework.

 ## Support

 For any questions or support, please [open an issue](https://github.com/kevinj045/guilib/issues) on this repository.